Running a small business isn't easy. You have a lot to do. But, you still need a digital marketing strategy to survive today.

 You don’t need your own app to go mobile, though.
 There are other mobile-optimization tactics you can put into practice.
 Here are a few quick things you can do to optimize your website for mobile:

 - Add enough space between links and buttons that users don’t accidentally click the wrong thing

-- Test your site for loading speed with Google’s new website testing tool
+- Test your site for loading speed with Google’s website testing tool

-- Test your site's performance and appearance on a variety of mobile devices and screen sizes - make sure text and images are large enough and that your site loads quickly
+- Test your site's performance and appearance on a variety of mobile devices and screen sizes, and make sure text and images are large enough and that your site loads quickly

 Bonus: A recent study found that 68 percent of emails were opened on mobile devices, so make sure every single email you send (even if it’s just a confirmation or a “thank you” email) looks good on mobile devices.

 You can’t do it all yourself.
-You’ve got a business to run, and that’s not easy.
+You have a business to run, and that’s not easy.

 Cisco knows the importance of hiring someone to do their marketing.
-The company is hiring more than 200 content marketers to join their marketing department, and that's just content marketers.
+Recently, the company hired more than 200 content marketers to join their marketing department.

-While it probably isn’t feasible for your small business to hire 200 people to just work on content marketing, or even hire a marketing manager (the median salary for a marketing manager is about $93 thousand at the time of writing this article), you can find an agency to help you with digital marketing.
+While it probably isn’t feasible for your small business to hire 200 people to just work on content marketing, or even hire a marketing manager (the average salary for a marketing manager is about $93 thousand at the time of writing this article) you can find an agency to help you with digital marketing.